Deployment

 docker compose -f docker-compose.yml -f docker-compose.traefik.yml up -d --scale app=3

-Traefik automatically detects new containers and distributes traffic across them.
-Each container runs its own PM2 cluster, so 3 containers on a 4-core machine = 12 web processes.
+Traefik automatically detects new app containers and distributes traffic across them.

 Sticky Sessions